 Scott Mallory - Vice Chair

 Originally from Wisconsin, Tom moved to Vermont to direct the Adventure Education program and Green Mountain College in 2003 and resigned in 2012 to begin his work with VMBA.
 His professional life has included time with national outdoor nonprofits for 13+ years in various capacities ranging from serving as a board/committee member and association administrative operations.
 These experiences in concert with a passion for mountain biking have played key roles in defining his professional desire – to build community through mountain biking.

 Tom believes mountain biking will serve our state as a primary means to enhance the quality of the Vermont experience through encouraging healthy lifestyles and stewarding responsible access to natural areas for trail users of all abilities.
-Tom is eager to continue building important relationships on VMBA's behalf and represent the voice of chapters and riders on our way to building a sustainable future for mountain biking in Vermont and ensuring its position as the premier mountain biking destination in the Northeast.
+Tom is eager to continue building important relationships on VMBA's behalf and to represent the voice of chapters and riders on our way to building a sustainable future for mountain biking in Vermont.